jiaaro/jiaaro/_posts/2014-05-09-Why-we-got-140-characters-instead-of-flying-cars.md

 > Elon states that he wants to make a trip to the Red Planet affordable for an average American Family.
 Affordable, he later said,  is “no more than half a million dollars”.
 Considering that this would be a trip to another planet, I personally don’t think 500,000 dollars USD is a bad price.

-Because as long as it costs millions (billions?) of dollars, which could also be spent **saving lives here on earth**, a mission to colonize Mars is going to be unpalatable.
+Because as long as it costs millions (billions?) of dollars, which could alternatively be spent **saving lives here on earth**, a mission to colonize Mars is going to be unpalatable.
 Same for those fancy flying machines you’re yearning for.

  [thiel]: http://www.foundersfund.com/the-future
  [spacex-mars]: http://spaceindustrynews.com/elon-musk-and-spacex-to-send-humans-to-mars/